chaitu0-12/admin_panel/README.md

 A beautiful, responsive admin panel built with React, Material-UI, and Vite for managing students, seniors, donators, and monitoring app analytics.

+> **⚡ STATIC DEMO VERSION**: This version uses mock data and does not require a backend API.
+Perfect for demonstrations and testing the UI/UX.

 ---

 ## ✨ Features